samaira-21/ResumeAnalyzerProject/README.md

 - No sign-up required — just upload and get the analysis.
 - Minimal, student-friendly design.

-Project Structure:

-resume-analyzer/

-│

-├── backend/          # Node.js + Express backend

-├── frontend/         # React frontend

-├── analysis/         # Python scripts for analysis

-└── README.md         # Project documentation

 How It Works:
 1. User uploads resume (PDF or DOCX).
-2. Backend sends it to Python logic layer.
+2. Backend sends it to the Python logic layer.
 3. Results are analyzed and displayed.

 Developed By